 Two seas wash the shores of the Iberian Peninsula.
-The Mediterranean Sea was a part of Spain since the ancient times and during the Middle Ages it was the part of the trade with Levant.
+The Mediterranean Sea was a part of Spain since ancient times and during the Middle Ages, it was part of the trade with the Levant.
 The Atlantic Ocean allowed Spain to make great discoveries in the New World.
 Castile represents heroic Spain, while Catalonia symbolizes industrial and trading Spain, and Galicia and Asturias embody maritime Spain.

 The capital of the region Catalonia, Barcelona is a city with well-known and famous building complexes.
-Artists like Gaudí, Picasso and Hemingway represent one of the great names that took their inspiration from this big city and where you can find their works today.
-Barcelona is identified as a global city because it has a great importance in numerous sectors from tourism to culture, even trade.
-It is also the center of works like the famous Sagrada Familia, one of the most important buildings of Europe, whose construction began in 1882 and has not been finished even today.
+Artists like Gaudí, Picasso, and Hemingway represent the great names that took their inspiration from this big city and where you can find their works today.
+Barcelona is identified as a global city because it has great importance in numerous sectors from tourism to culture, and even trade.
+It is also the center of works like the famous Sagrada Familia, one of the most important buildings in Europe, whose construction began in 1882 and has not been finished even today.

-It is the most important city of Andalusia, homeland of the many World Heritage Sites like Alcázar and The Torre del Oro (English: "Tower of Gold"), and has been occupied by Moros for 800 years.
-The city has gained an important historical, cultural and artistic value.
+It is the most important city of Andalusia, the homeland of the many World Heritage Sites like Alcázar and The Torre del Oro (English: "Tower of Gold"), and has been occupied by Moros for 800 years.
+The city has gained important historical, cultural, and artistic value.

-Facing the Mediterranean sea, it is one of the most renowned and famous marine places of Spain.
-It is a touristic center that offers numerous attractions like important golf courses.
+Facing the Mediterranean sea, it is one of the most renowned and famous marine places in Spain.
+It is a tourist center that offers numerous attractions like important golf courses.
 The city is also the host of important sporting tournaments and international events such as the Andalucia Tennis Experience, the famous Volvo World Match Play Championship as well as the International Film Festival.

-Read our next article Enjoy birdwatching in some of the exotic places around Iceland
+Read our previous article Enjoy birdwatching in some of the exotic places around Iceland